Core Skills/ NEDP/GED

 Whether your next step is a college or a job application, the GED® test will help you get there.

 In-Person (Face-To-Face) Classes

 Classes are held in multiple locations in order to make them accessible to adults across the region.
-If you have questions about where a specific class is held, please contact TJACE@PVCC by calling 434.961.5461 or emailing email@example.com.
+Check our current catalog for classes near you.
+If you have questions about where a specific class is held, please contact TJACE@PVCC by calling 434.961.5461 or emailing firstname.lastname@example.org.

 Online Classes through GED® to Go!